na-na-hi/renget/archive/how2playba.md

 Total: 2640 gems

-Volume F has 4 chapters and 3 side-contents
+Volume F has 4 chapters and 3 side contents
 -    Chapter 1 has 15 episodes
 -    Chapter 2 has 21 episodes
     - Side content 1 has 16 episodes